black12-ag/windsurf-bypass/README.md

 ├── config.py                    # Configuration management
 ├── logo.py                      # ASCII art logo
 ├── locales/                     # Language translations
-│   ├── en.json
-│   ├── zh_cn.json
-│   └── ...
-(15 languages)
+│   └── en.json
 ├── requirements.txt             # Python dependencies
 └── README.md                    # This file
 ```

+---

-## ⚠️ Disclaimer
+## ⚠️ Important Notes

-**Educational Purpose Only**
+- **Educational Purpose Only** - This tool is for educational and research purposes

-This tool is provided for educational and research purposes only.
-Users are responsible for complying with Windsurf's Terms of Service and applicable laws.
-The authors do not endorse or encourage any violation of service terms.
+- **Use Responsibly** - Users are responsible for complying with Windsurf's Terms of Service

-**Use at your own risk.**
+- **No Warranty** - Use at your own risk
+- **Backup First** - Consider backing up your Windsurf settings before using

+---

 ## 📄 License